Introduction

 })

-2. Creating an express app and connecting the database since we will be connecting resolver functions to database operations
+app and connecting the database since we will be connecting resolver functions to database operations - Creating

-3. Creating ApolloServer instance taking into account the typeDefs which are the schema from our domain, the resolvers and the context which is an extra parameter passed down to resolver functions to have more fine-grained control
+and the context which is an extra parameter passed down to resolver functions to have more fine-grained control - Starting the

 Schema setup